Symptoms and diagnosis of brain tumours

 The main symptoms caused by a brain tumour include:

-- Headache – worse in the morning or during the night or when you sneeze/cough or bend down or with a stiff neck
+- Headache – may be worse in the morning or during the night, or when you sneeze/cough or bend down

 - Loss of vision or problems with vision, such as blurred or double vision

 - Fits or seizures or blackouts